gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     The values of the dictionary are lists of strings indicating the operations to be performed over the cube.
 These are the available operations:

-    - "add_source": Add a source at the reference pixel, just for spatial reference purposes.
+    - "add_source": Add a point source at the reference pixel.
     - "add_noise": Add Gaussian noise, defined by maxcube2noise parameter.
     - "convolve": Convolve with a Gaussian defined by the parameters bmaj, bmin, and pabeam.
     - "moments_and_pv": Computes the moments 0, 1, 2, the maximum intensity, and the PV diagram.